 Now apply Ohm’s law to express each current.
 Since resistance is a passive component, by passive sign convention, the current always flows from higher potential to lower potential.

-We start from current i1:
+We start from the current i1:

 From equation (1):